wavefrontHQ/wavefront-collector-for-kubernetes/adr/20220324-operator-pattern-.md

-# 20220324 Choosing Operator Pattern or Framework for unified install
+# 20220324 Choosing Operator Pattern / Framework for unified install
 ## Context

 - Inorder to make installation simpler and more consistent we decided to look towards having an operator to install and manage both our components(collector and proxy).